htcondor/htcondor/docs/codes-other-values/glossary.rst

     might be implemented with 1,000 independent jobs, each searching a subset of the full genome.
 A different workflow might assemble a genome from sequences.
-Workflows may be composed; a third workflow compose the first two by assembling the genome from sequences, then searching it for a pattern.
+Workflows may be composed; a third workflow compose the first two, so that it assembles the genome from sequences, then searches it for a pattern.
 The requirements for jobs (or workflows) to run before or after others may be represented by a directed acyclic graph [https://en.wikipedia.org/wiki/Directed_acyclic_graph] (DAG)